Sky Lanterns at Meydan Racecourse

 “I don’t see any lanterns,” she said, her facial expressions suggesting she’d rather rest at home than be here, out in the cold.

-Moments later, the lights went out and we were shown these illuminated balloons, their lights flickering to the tune of the UAE’s national anthem, Star Wars soundtrack (strange, I know), and finally the Mission Impossible soundtrack.
+Moments later, the lights went out and we were shown huge illuminated balloons, their lights flickering to the tune of the UAE’s national anthem, Star Wars soundtrack (strange, I know), and finally the Mission Impossible soundtrack.

 All but one of the balloons were deflated afterwards.
 The only one remaining was the one that has Sheikh’s Mohammed’s (ruler of Dubai) picture on it.
 Some of the people had already purchased their paper lanterns, priced at 10 dirhams a piece.
 I didn’t see a notice anywhere that said the lanterns could be bought from the food court, so those who actually went to buy food saw the lanterns on sale too!